Neurology · Peripheral Neuropathy

 Pronator teres syndrome: proximal forearm tenderness

-Thoracic outlet syndrome: vascular symptoms and ulnar distribution
+Thoracic outlet syndrome: vascular symptoms and ulnar nerve involvement